eclipse-rdf4j/rdf4j/CONTRIBUTING.md

 For import organization, the Eclipse defaults should be fine, but you can make sure as follows:

 1. go to 'Preferences' -> 'Java' -> 'Code Style' -> 'Organize Imports'.
-2. Make sure the list of ordered groups corresponds to 'java', 'javax', 'org', 'com'.
+2. Make sure the list of ordered groups corresponds to 'java', 'javax','jakarta', 'org', 'com'.
 3. Make sure the numbers of (static) imports needed for wildcard imports are set suitable high (99 or more).

 You can apply import organization by hitting Ctrl+Shift+O, or you can configure Eclipse to automtaically organize imports on save.
 This can be activated by going to 'Preferences' -> 'Java' -> 'Editor' -> 'Save Actions' and making sure the 'Organize imports' option checkbox is ticked.